neftjs/neft/response/error.coffee.md

 *Error* Error([*Integer* status, *String* message])
 ---------------------------------------------------

-This class is used in the `Networking.Response::raise()` method and describes an error.
+This class is used in the [Networking.Response::raise()][] method and describes an error.

-It works as standard Javascript `Error` class, but provides extra `status` value.
+It works as a standard Javascript *Error* class, but provides extra *status* value.

 Access it with:
 ```